British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 The following are some of the rights tenants have in B.C.
 The right to:

-• Peace, quiet, and privacy in their homes.
-Among other things, this means that the tenant has a right to reasonable privacy, freedom from unreasonable disturbance, exclusive use of the property, and use of common areas.
+• Peace, quiet, and privacy in their homes during the tenancy.
+Among other things in the residential tenancy act, this means that the tenant has a right to reasonable privacy, freedom from unreasonable disturbance, exclusive use of the property, and use of common areas.
 An example of a breach of quiet enjoyment would be things like landlord harassment or excessive smoke.

 • Proper notification prior to a rent hike.
-To raise the rent on a tenant in B.C., you must give the tenant a notice of at least 3 months.
-In addition, a landlord must wait for at least 12 months after the lease begins to do so.
+To raise the rent on tenants in B.C., you must give the tenant a notice of at least 3 months.
+In addition, a landlord must wait for at least 12 months after the lease snd tenancy begins to do so.

-• Be present during the move-in inspection to inspect the unit’s condition.
+• Be present during the move-in inspection to inspect the unit’s condition prior to the tenancy.
 The inspection must take place when the unit is empty.
 The purpose of the inspection is to document any pre-existing damage in the unit, such as water damage, scuff marks, and wall dents.

 • Be provided with an emergency contact name and phone number.
 You must also deal with repairs within a reasonable time.

-• Proper notice before landlord entry.
-A landlord must provide the tenant with a notice of at least 24 hours prior to the intended entry of the tenant’s personal property.
+• Proper notice before landlord entry during the tenancy, as per the tenancy agreement.
+Landlords must provide the tenant with a notice of at least 24 hours prior to the intended entry of the tenant’s personal property.

 • Have overnight guests.
 Tenants in British Columbia have a right to have overnight guests and choose who they can invite and stay at their rented properties.